 Proposal to require textbooks to include LGBT studies returns to Senate panel

-Elementary and high school textbooks would need to include a study of the role and contributions of lesbian, gay, bisexual and transgender people under proposed legislation, SB3249, that was scheduled to be discussed Tuesday by the Senate Education Committee.
+Elementary and high school textbooks would need to include a study of the role and contributions of lesbian, gay, bisexual and transgender people under proposed legislation, which was recently discussed by the Senate Education Committee.

 SB3249, sponsored by Sen Heather Steans (D-Chicago), had been approved by the Education Committee in a 9-2 vote on March 13, but a minor amendment introduced by Steans sent the bill back to the committee.